 Total: 280 hours

 The final mark for the course is established by determining the weighted average.
-The resit is only available to students whose mark on the final examined element—the final paper—is insufficient.
-For the other assignments, no option of a resit is available.
+There is no option of a take or resubmission for any of the individual assignments if a student’s grade is insufficient.

 Course information will be accessible via Brightspace before the start of the course.

 Students are expected to be familiar with the following readings before the start of the course: